Thoracic outlet syndrome care at Mayo Clinic

 Your Mayo Clinic care team

-Doctors trained in blood vessel surgery (vascular surgery), blood vessel conditions (vascular medicine), chest surgery (thoracic surgery), brain and nervous system conditions (neurology), pain medicine (anesthesia), imaging (radiology), orthopedic surgery, and physical medicine and rehabilitation work together to diagnose and treat thoracic outlet syndrome.
+Doctors trained in blood vessel surgery (vascular and endovascular surgery), blood vessel conditions (vascular medicine), chest surgery (thoracic surgery), brain and nervous system conditions (neurology), pain medicine (anesthesia), imaging (radiology), orthopedic surgery, and physical medicine and rehabilitation work together to diagnose and treat thoracic outlet syndrome.

 Advanced diagnosis and treatment

 Thoracic outlet syndrome can be challenging to diagnose because its symptoms overlap with those of many other conditions.
-Doctors at Mayo Clinic have access to the latest imaging techniques and ongoing research, which allows them to provide a quick and accurate diagnosis.
+Specialists at Mayo Clinic have access to the latest imaging techniques and ongoing research, which allows them to provide a quick and accurate diagnosis.

-Thoracic outlet syndrome treatment may include medications, physical therapy or surgery.
+Thoracic outlet syndrome treatment may include medicines, physical therapy or surgery.
 Mayo Clinic's experienced vascular surgeons are trained to provide a number of different surgical treatment options, depending on the cause of your thoracic outlet syndrome.

 Expertise and rankings